 Members in MMLab@NTU conduct research primarily in low-level vision, image and video understanding, creative content creation, 3D scene understanding and reconstruction.

-Content Editing and Generation
+Content Editing and Creation

 Image and Video Understanding

 We explore effective and efficient methods to detect, segment and recognize objects in complex scenes.
 We were the champion in COCO 2019 Object Detection Challenge 2019, and Open Images Challenge 2019.
+Some of our recent projects focus on open-vocabulary detection and segmentation, learning universal visual representation, multitasks models, and building multimodality models such as Otter.

 We investigate new deep learning methods that are more efficient, robust, accurate, scalable, transferable, and explainable.
 We have been working on various problems like domain generalization, knowledge distillation, long-tailed recognition, and self-supervised learning.
 We participated in Facebook AI Self-Supervision Challenge 2019, and we won champions of all four tracks.
-Check out OpenSelfSup, our open-source project for self-supervised learning.
+Check out MMSelfSup, our open-source project for self-supervised learning.

 Anime Super-Resolution (Credit: Jan Bing)